 |Concurrent Processes||Processes & multithreading.
 Symmetric multiprocessing (SMP)

-and microkernels.
 Process synchronization & critical sections.

 Interprocess communication.
 Multithreading.